projectestac/edu365-signes/README.md

 $ cd path/to/signes
 $ npm start
 ```
-Runs the app in the development mode.<br>
+This launches the app in development mode.<br>
 Open [http://localhost:9001](http://localhost:9001) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will automatically reload when you make edits.<br>

 #### Build the main application:
 ```bash
 $ cd path/to/signes
 $ npm run build
 ```
-Builds the app for production to the `dist` folder.<br>
+Builds the app for production into the `dist` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-All the contents of `/public` should be copied or symlinked in `/build`, thus allowing the media assets to be found.
+The contents of `/public/data` are symlinked into `/build`, thus allowing the media assets to be found by the app.

 ## License
 "Signes" is an open source development made by the Department of Education of the Government of Catalonia, released under the terms of the [European Union Public Licence v.
 1.2](https://eupl.eu/1.2/en/).